QubesOS/qubes-doc/configuration/multimedia.md

 Multimedia
 ==========

-In order to choose Qubes OS as your primary OS it must be able to do all tasks, including playing multimedia content.
+Note: This Howto has been written and was tested under Qubes 4rc4

+You can consolidate most of your media streaming tasks into one "multimedia" App-VM.
 This howto explains how to create a multimedia temmplate which can be used to play multimedia content.
 This includes:

 - Spotify
 - Amazon Prime
 - Netflix
 - DVDs

-Hint: This first draft of this howto was written under Qubes OS 3.2 but it should also work for Qubes 4rc4.

 Installation
 ------------